Flood Risk & Drainage Guidance • Articles

 The most common objection of all.
 Many planning applications are submitted without any drainage strategy, or with only a brief mention of drainage in the design and access statement.

 CIRIA C753 requires applicants to work through the SuDS hierarchy in order: infiltration first, then attenuation, then discharge to watercourse, then sewer.
-Many drainage strategies jump straight to connecting to a sewer without demonstrating that higher-priority options have been considered and ruled out.
+Many drainage strategies jump straight to a sewer connection without demonstrating that higher-priority options have been considered and ruled out.

 Fix: A structured SuDS hierarchy assessment demonstrating why each higher-priority option is not viable for the site, supported by evidence (geology, infiltration test results, site constraints).